rllko/rllko/README.md

 # 💫 About Me:

-🧑‍💻I’m passionate about software development and cybersecurity.<br>
+🧑‍💻I’m passionate about software design and cybersecurity.<br>
 ✒️I’m currently pursuing a Licenciate Degree in Information Technology.<br>

 # 💻» Tech Stack: